Every Christmas, many gifts are given and received. You can write Christmas thank you notes to share your gratitude and appreciation.

 #2 Thank you for The Hunger Games book set.
 I liked the movies and will look forward to reading the books.
 I had a nice time visiting with you at the holiday party and hope to see you soon.

 #3 Thank you for the Christmas gifts for my family.
-I appreciate that you mailed them since we are not able to see you this year.
+I appreciate you mailed them since we cannot see you this year.
 The kids enjoyed opening them, and they commented about the amount of tape that Grandma uses!
 The clothes were all the correct size, and the kids love their new toys and stuffed animals.

 Thank You for the Christmas Money Messages